Skip to Main Content

 The Sullivan Museum and History Center, a 16,000-square-foot modern facility, is dedicated to telling Norwich University’s story by carefully preserving the university’s rich history and growing collection of over 20,000 objects.
 As a teaching museum, classes from many disciplines, including history, art, English, engineering, and interdisciplinary courses, have the opportunity for hands-on learning with collection objects and curator-guided access to the storage vault.
 A growing number of objects are available online for research anywhere in the world through the collections management database.

 Rotating exhibits at the museum have included a series on the Civil War, anniversary exhibitions for World War I and II, Norwich explorers and innovators, a cross-disciplinary exhibit for edged weapons and firearms, art exhibits featuring works by Norwich University professors and alumni.
-Permanent exhibits present the founding of Norwich University, the history of Norwich alumni’s involvement in major wars, historical connections to the Smithsonian Institution, and more.
+Permanent exhibits present the founding of Norwich University, the history of Norwich alumni’s involvement in major wars, and more.

-The museum offers educational programming throughout the academic year, including in-person and virtual Lunch and Learns, special evening events, gallery talks or tours, and hosts many events for offices around campus.
+The museum offers educational programming throughout the academic year, including in-person and virtual Lunch and Learns, special evening events, and gallery talks or tours.